sr99622/wabash/README.md

 sudo systemctl status libvirtd
 ```

+&nbsp;
-### Create the Virutal Machine
+### Create the Virtual Machine
+---
 The virtual machine is set up with a Linux Mint ISO.
-The ISO is a fwe GB in size, so it will take some time to download.
-There is a script included with the project to do that.
+The ISO is a few GB in size, so it will take some time to download.
+There is a script included with the project for this purpose.

 ```
 scripts/linux/vm_download
 ```

+&nbsp;
 ### Start the Virtual Machine
+---
 Once the download completes, the virtual machine can be created with following script.
 Performance of the virtual machine can be improved by editing the script to increase the settings for `--vcpus=4` and `--memory=8192` to values appropriate for the host.